-In certain cases, if we pay a Provider amounts that are your responsibility, such as Deductibles, Copayments or Coinsurance, we may collect such amounts directly from you.
-You agree that we have the right to collect such amounts from you.
+In certain cases, if the Plan pays a Provider amounts that are your responsibility, such as Deductibles, Copayments or Coinsurance, the Plan may collect such amounts directly from you.
+You agree that we, on behalf of the Employer, have the right to collect such amounts from you.